-Marketers who use self-service ROI and TCO calculators hosted on their websites capture valuable information about a buyer’s business objectives and pain points and set the stage for sellers to have important, value-based conversations.
+Marketers who use self-service ROI and TCO calculators hosted on their websites capture valuable information about a buyer’s business objectives and pain points and set the stage for sellers to have impactful, value-based conversations.

 Traditional, classroom-style sales training isn’t enough.
 A sales enablement platform integrated with a learning management system (LMS) can help you provide regular, on-demand sales coaching and training exercises to continuously improve the skills of your revenue teams.

-Much like the success of a wide receiver catching the winning touchdown pass or a guitarist rocking out to a cheering crowd, support for your sales reps ensures that they can lead engaging and relevant sales conversations that effectively deliver your go-to-market message.
+Much like the success of a wide receiver catching the winning touchdown or a guitarist rocking out to a cheering crowd, support for your sales reps ensures that they can lead engaging and relevant sales conversations that effectively deliver your go-to-market message.

 On average, companies that invest in training and coaching their employees can expect a 353% return on investment.

-- 84% of sales reps achieve their quotas when their employer incorporates a best-in-class sales enablement strategy.
+- 84% of sales reps achieve their quotas when their employer incorporates a best-in-class sales enablement strategy

-After hearing these sales enablement statistics, are you ready to embark on your sales enablement journey?
+Are you ready to embark on your sales enablement journey?
 Download our Sales Enablement Toolkit for more information on how to get started.